 2. "I can fix him."
 Keep something in mind – You hired him!
-Therefore, you were the one who in all likelihood failed to identify or recognize these same sales weaknesses that you personally must fix!
+Therefore, you were the one who failed to identify or recognize these same sales weaknesses that you personally must fix!

 3. How Sales Interviews Backfire!
 Understand something about the interviewing process.
 More often than not while in the interviewing process you hear that voice, you know the one, in the back of your head telling you “I like this guy” when in fact-you ARE like this guy.
 We all tend to subconsciously hire people we are behaviorally similar to; resulting often in us hiring people with similar sales strengths and similar sales weaknesses!
 How are you going to fix something, that happens to be your own weakness?

 GE's Jack Welch loved to spot people early, follow them, grow them, and stretch them in jobs of increasing complexity.
 "We spend all our time on people," he says.
 "The day we screw up the people thing, this company is over."